 But, before getting into the ways to reduce unfilled impressions, we need to check the impact of unfilled impressions on your inventories.

-You can check the unfilled impressions data by logging on to your ad server (DFP).
+You can check the unfilled impressions data by logging on to your ad server (Google Ad Manager).

 1. Once you log in, click reports.